I am a researcher-writer-maker studying how people use culture to resist the dominant systems of inequity and build the future worlds we deserve.

 Ongoing

-Away From The Desk
+Away from the Desk

 This is made possible by the current work structure that my Co-Organizers and I follow at Art.coop, laid out here.